SCAQMD’s Historical Activity on Climate Change

 SCAQMD has a long tradition of environmental stewardship practices and policies internally, as well.
 For years, SCAQMD has utilized a 10 hour-4 day work week.
 This reduces employee VMT by 20%.
 SCAQMD has also been a pioneer with its successful rideshare program.
 Our fleet consisting mainly of clean fuel vehicles that are made available for staff to use during workdays.
 SCAQMD works to be energy independent and to employ green practices.
 We have a large solar panel array on the roof of the SCAQMD headquarters, as well as various waste reduction and recycling programs.
 SCAQMD tracks its GHG emissions, has adopted a Green Policy, and has a Green Team comprised of top management and union representatives from all departments of the agency.

-SCAQMD has recently adopted the Air Quality-Related Energy Policy, which integrates air quality, energy, and climate change issues in a coordinated and consolidated manner.
+SCAQMD adopted the Air Quality-Related Energy Policy, which integrates air quality, energy, and climate change issues in a coordinated and consolidated manner.

 - CAPCOA Launches New, California-based Greenhouse Gas Credit Exchange - January 2, 2014 (PDF, 52kb)